-On October 4, 2011, the Company entered into a \$550,000 credit facility with a banking and financial services organization consisting of a \$500,000 revolving demand operating facility and a \$65,000 VISA facility.
-On September 9, 2016 the credit facility was renewed.
-The revolving demand credit facility carries an interest rate equal to the lender's prime rate of interest plus 1.80%.
+On August 14, 2017, the Company's credit facility consisting of a \$500,000 revolving demand operating facility and a \$75,000 credit card facility was renewed.
+The operating facility carries an interest rate equal to the lender's prime rate of interest plus 1%.
 The credit facility is secured by the assets of the Company.
-There is no minimum collateral asset value to access the first \$100,000; accessing an amount in excess of \$100,000 is based on the balance and term of the Company's outstanding trade accounts receivable plus the amount of SR&ED tax credits filed and refundable.
-The Company had not drawn on the facility as of March 31, 2017 or March 31, 2016.
+The Company had not drawn on the facility as of September 30, 2017 or September 30, 2016.